pytorch/tutorials/intermediate_source/rpc_tutorial.rst

 In the training loop, it first creates a distributed autograd context, which will help the distributed autograd engine to find gradients and involved RPC send/recv functions.
+The design details of the distributed autograd engine can be found in its `design note <https://pytorch.org/docs/master/notes/distributed_autograd.html>`__.
 Then, it kicks off the forward pass as if it is a local model, and run the distributed backward pass.
 For the distributed backward, you only need to specify a list of roots, in this case, it is the loss ``Tensor``.
 The distributed autograd engine will traverse the distributed graph automatically and write gradients properly.
-Next, it runs the ``step`` API on the distributed optimizer, which will reach out to all involved local optimizers to update model parameters.
+Next, it runs the ``step`` function on the distributed optimizer, which will reach out to all involved local optimizers to update model parameters.
 Compared to local training, one minor difference is that you don't need to run ``zero_grad()`` because each autograd context has dedicated space to store gradients, and as we create a context per iteration, those gradients from different iterations will not accumulate to the same set of ``Tensors``.

 .. code:: python